csegura/portera/readme.md

 ![Sample Console Image](/docs/portera_console_normal.png)

-#### Motivation
+### Motivation

-These days I spent more time at home by cv quarantine, this brought me to practice new things.
-I began to do a sample project for the company where I work because it was something that I have in mind for some time ago.
-The project its a middleware between our different management software and third part applications, this middleware should contain all bussiness logic necesary by thrird part systems.
+These days I spent more time at home by corona quarantine, this brought me to practice new things.
+I began to do a sample project in node for the company where I work because it was something that I have had in mind for time ago.
+The project its a middleware between our different management programs and third part applications, this middleware should contain all bussiness logic necesary by thrird part systems.
 This part is more or less completed and I added a GraphQL interface to learn about it and how it can help us, after this I have a lot of api queries and results from my program and I needed check.
 Then problem was that I had only my laptop and between the code editor and web interface I didn´t have enaugh screen to show everything.
 Then I thought that I could use my tablet as a remote log viewer, and here is the result !!!

+### Note

+As always there are a lot of things todo (see below) this was a hobby for this days, but if you want to do portera better no doubt in contact with me.

-#### Related Efforts
+### Related Efforts

-- [renderjson](https://github.com/caldwell/renderjson) - thanks to David Caldwell <david@porkrind.org> by the great renderjeson plugin that portera use.
+- [renderjson](https://github.com/caldwell/renderjson) - thanks to David Caldwell <david@porkrind.org> by the great renderjeson plugin, used in portera webpage.

-#### TODO
+### TODO

 - [ ] Configuration object in portera
 - [ ] Add custom renderers & themes
+- [ ] Tests

-#### Maintainers
+### Maintainers

 [@csegura](https://github.com/csegura).

-#### Contributing
+### Contributing

 Feel free to dive in!
 [Open an issue](https://github.com/csegura/portera/issues/new) or submit PRs.

-#### License
+### License

 [MIT](LICENSE) © carlos segura